jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Permanence, perseverance and persistence in spite of all obstacles, discouragements, and impossibilities: It is this, that in all things distinguishes the strong soul from the weak.
+All fixed set patterns are incapable of adaptability or pliability.
+The truth is outside of all fixed patterns.
-- Thomas Carlyle
+- Bruce Lee

-Updated on: [1/14/2022]
+Updated on: [1/15/2022]
 <!-- #quoteEnd -->
 </pre>